reliverse/pathkit/README.md

 ### Import/Export Analysis

-The `getFileImportsExports` function provides detailed analysis of ES module imports and exports:
+The `getFileImportsExports` function provides detailed analysis of ES module imports and exports in your code:

 ```ts
 import { getFileImportsExports } from "@reliverse/pathkit";